UV sensitivity of Casimir energy: Summary and discussions

 The damping function~$g_N(x)$ introduced in this work mimics the suppression of the contributions from higher KK modes by the UV physics.
 For example, let us consider a spontaneously broken supersymmetric (SUSY) model.
 The low-energy effective theory is non-SUSY, and a nonvanishing vacuum energy is induced by the non-SUSY field content.
 Above the SUSY-breaking scale~$\Lmd_{\rm SB}$, however, the superpartners start to contribute to the vacuum energy, and their contributions have opposite signs.
-In the non-SUSY effective theory, these negative contributions of the superpartners are represented by the damping function~$g_N(x)$ inserted into the KK summation for the vacuum energy.

-It is interesting to investigate this damping effect in models that have UV-completed theories.
+Therefore, the total contributions from the modes above $\Lmd_{\rm SB}$ are partly cancelled.
+In the non-SUSY effective theory, the cancellation by the superpartners is represented by the damping function~$g_N(x)$ inserted into the KK summation for the vacuum energy.
+It is interesting to investigate this damping effect in specific models that have UV-completed theories.
 For example, we can calculate the Casimir energy in a 6D theory with two extra dimensions compactified on a torus.
 If there is a hierarchy between the two radii of the torus, an effective 5D theory appears at intermediate scales.
 Then we can explicitly see how the contribution to the vacuum energy from each KK mode behaves near the cuoff of the effective 5D theory, and evaluate the deviation from the conventional Casimir energy.

 We have worked in the flat spacetime.
 Although the KK mass spectrum depends on the geometry of the extra space, the level spacing for the KK masses becomes almost the same in the UV region, \ie, $\Dlt m_n\equiv m_{n+1}-m_n\sim 1/R$.
 Hence the contribution from the KK modes around the cutoff does not depend the geometry very much.
 Our result is common in various 5D models.
 However, if the extra space has more dimensions, the distributions of the KK mass eigenvalues around the cutoff scale are quite different from that of 5D theories.
 Therefore, it is also interesting to extend our work to higher extra dimensions.